Beşiktaş Stadium: Transport connections

-Vodafone Park is a 5-minute walk from Taksim Square, a busy transportation hub located in the heart of the Istanbul city centre.
+Beşiktaş Stadium is a five-minute walk from Taksim Square, a busy transportation hub located in the heart of the Istanbul city centre.
 The area is served by various bus lines, Taksim metro train station (M2), Kabataş tram station (T1) and Taksim-Kabataş funicular (F1).
 Scheduled sea transport services are also available for visitors arriving from the Anatolian side of the city, steamships operate services to and from Beşiktaş and Kabataş ferry wharves, whilst the Kabataş wharf is also served by sea buses.